ArrMata/fs-journal/journal/05/questions.md

 10. What is a ***virtual property***?

   > Virtual properties are additional getters and setters that we can create that allow us to have additional functionality built into those getters and setters.
+With that additonal functionality, we can use these virutals to also search through our collections in MongoDB and append that item onto the object with the virutal property.